 Dear Elias,

 You won’t believe what has happened to me .
 I have just come back from one of the biggest adventures in my life.
 I was on a spy mission in Dorado.
-We had to run away from the doradan secrte police.
-We had to bring Mimla and Haven with the help of Matt away from the police because Haven had the computer codes Mimla needed.
+We had to run away from the doradan secret police. with the help of Matt We had to bring Mimla and Haven away from the police because Haven had the computer codes Mimla needed.

-We had to wait for the plane in the truck.
-They throw everything that could be useful for us like food, medical kit and water.
-Then we continued with truck.
+We had to wait for our plane in a truck.
+They throw in everything that could be useful for us like food, a medical kit and water from the plane for us(?).
+Then we continued by truck.
 We got deeper into the desert.
-We had to drive on the desert roads to not get noticed by the secret police.
-1o minutes later we heard a BOOOOM.
-It was a rocket launcher rocket that destroyed the plane that gave us the things.
-They thought were in the plane, so they searched for us but not as much as before.
-We thought to leave the truck and go on feet because its harder to spot us.
+We had to drive on the desert roads so we would not get noticed by the secret police.
+After 1o minutes we heard a BOOOOM.
+It was a rocket that destroyed the plane that had brought us the things.
+They thought we were in the plane, so they searched for us but not as much as before.
+We thought about leaving the truck and walking because then it would be harder to spot us.
 We continued.
 Then Haven got lost but we decided to let him go.
-Then a lot of slow planes flew above us, but they didn’t spotted us.
+Then a lot of slow planes flew above us, but they didn’t spot us.
 It became night and we had to sleep so we slept in one of the canyons.
-In the morning I woke up and I spotted a shadow it was man who spoke with us.
-He asked why we are here, and we decided to tell him the truth.
+In the morning I woke up and I spotted a shadow - it was man who spoke with us.
+He asked why we were there, and we decided to tell him the truth.
 He telled us that, the Doradan Police bullies them too, and they don’t like them either.
-They gave us two man that helped us escape from the desert without be spotted and we were safe.
+They gave us two man that helped us escape from the desert without being spotted and we were safe.

-It was a very scary adventure, but we are live and we don’t died that is the best thing.
+It was a very scary adventure, but we are alive and we don’t died that is the best thing.

 Best regards,

-From Robart
+Robart